Legonzaur/Northstar-ElitistRestrictions/README.md

 - `remove_melee 0` Completely removes the ability to melee, even with a grapple
 - `force_weapons 0` Replaces SMGS + Assault Rifles by a Kraber and RE45 by a B3 Wingman
 - `patch_weapons 0` Modifies some weapons (mostly antititan) to make them stronger against pilots
+- `force_boosts 0` Replaces SmartPistol by Phase Rewind and Pilot turret by HoloPilot Nova

 ### Speedgauge